-Rifle sights gain digital fire controls for more accuracy and quicker engagement
+Rifle sights gain digital fire control for more accuracy and quicker engagement

-There's little room for error on the battlefield, but Raytheon is developing next-generation digital fire controls for its ELCAN rifle sights to help soldiers hit their mark – even when firing from behind cover or traversing hills.
+There's little room for error on the battlefield.
+So Raytheon is developing next-generation digital fire controls for its ELCAN rifle sights to help soldiers hit their mark – even when firing from behind cover or traversing hills.

-Here’s how it works: A laser rangefinder sends out a pulse to measure the distance to the target.
-A ballistic module computes where the sight needs to be to zeroed in.
-The shooter adjusts the aim to engage.
-It happens in seconds.
+Here's how it works: A laser rangefinder sends out a pulse to measure the distance to the target.
+A ballistic module then tells the shooter precisely where to point.
+It happens in a matter of seconds.

 “Regardless of distance or condition, you will be able to engage the enemy effectively without using a whole lot of ammunition,” said Dan Pettry, a former sniper with the U.S. Army Rangers and now a product manager for Raytheon ELCAN rifle sights.

-Fire control is traditionally associated with large platforms such as tanks, drones, aircraft or ships, where many components work together to hit a target.
-Raytheon’s digital fire control system increases speed of engagement and accuracy, and at three-by-four inches and three pounds, is the only such system small enough for assault rifles.
-Unlike other man-portable fire control systems, it uses a single optical path for the visible and laser channels.
+Fire control is traditionally associated with much larger platforms such as tanks, drones, aircraft and ships, where many components work together to hit a target.
+Raytheon’s digital fire-control system, which weighs three pounds and measures three inches by four inches, is the only such system small enough for assault rifles.
+It mounts onto the standard rail with a clamp, and it can be removed easily for use on other firearms.

-Another benefit of this new digital fire control system is its resiliency.
-In the event an electrical component on the sight breaks and the rangefinder doesn’t work, the mid- to long-range scope can still be used.
+Another benefit is the system's resiliency.
+In the event an electrical component on the sight breaks and the rangefinder fails, the mid- to long-range scope will still work.

 “Things get scary when you start putting moving parts into something because they break, said Brien Ross, a manager of mechanical design at Raytheon ELCAN Rifle Sights.
 “If everything breaks, you’re still combat-effective.”